 In taking climate action, it's too late to plant trees or to switch to paper straws.
 We need to put all options on the table, and work at every level of government to stem the extinction of species, the disastrous storms and the fatal heat waves.
 Queenslanders are going to be furious when they're no longer able to get home insurance, like what's already happening in California.

 Speaking of planting trees, our local council has foreign jacarandas on their list of trees that they're actively spreading around Merri-bek.
-Our Greens-dominated council changed the name of our council; they've paid an Aboriginal group to name the new $8.3m Yubup Park, yet at the same time, they're replacing our native flora and they're still permitting cats to roam around at night and kill our native wildlife.
+Our council changed the name of our council; they've paid an Aboriginal group to name the new $8.3m Yubup Park, yet at the same time, they're replacing our native flora and they're still permitting cats to roam around at night and kill our native wildlife.

 We have a beautiful environment around us in Brunswick, and in anyone's idea of paradise, it probably includes clean flowing water and peaceful animals.
 Protecting this environment is part of doubling down on Brunswick's strengths − it enables peace of mind, creativity, and an abundance of new ideas.